 Swimming is not an instinctive skill for humans.
 We cannot survive in water unless we are taught basic skills.
-All adults and children should learn these crucial skills as soon as possible.
+All adults and children should learn these crucial skills as soon as possible, whether they can afford it or not.

 ABOUT OUR FOUNDER